mr-ice/maptool-macros/doc/Project.md

 <macro name="Bravo"></macro>
 ```

 A macro is identified by it's extracted filesystem name.
+This must be present in the `name` attribute.
 The name can be the name of a macro's xml or command file, or it can be the basename and .xml will be appended automatically.
+Usually the name needs to include a directory part.

 ## macroset
 ```